a1ext/auto_re/README.md

 Features
 ========

-## 1. Auto-renaming dummy-named functions, which have one API call
+## 1. Auto-renaming dummy-named functions, which have one API call or jump to the imported API

 ### Before
 ![auto_rename_src.png](docs/auto_rename_src.png)